 Developing self-confidence and overcoming insecurity are extremely important for success in almost all areas of life.
 While adulthood brings the challenge of juggling a functional work/life balance, parents must remember that the education system can only do so much for our children.
 It is a parent’s responsibility to ensure that their child grows up to be a confident, resilient, and independent adult.

-6 Tips for How Parents Can Support Teens Struggling with Insecurity and Low Self-Confidence
+6 Tips for How Parents Can Support Insecure Teens

-Here are six positive parenting tips to help you better connect with your teenage son or daughter, and potentially alleviate some of their current challenges and struggles.
+Here are six positive parenting tips to help you better connect with your insecure teen and potentially alleviate some of their current challenges and struggles.

 1. MODEL CONFIDENT BEHAVIOR